chrisleader/search-reddit/README.md

 * React components are configured across index.js, App.js, SearchForm.js, Results.js, Posts.js and NotFound.js.
 * redditSlice.js initializes and stores the state for most aspects of the app.
 Redux's extensible architecture allows for the implementation of additional slices in the future should the project be expanded further.
 * persistReducer is also utilized to ensure state persistence across a session.
-* HashRouter is implemented in index.js instead of BrowserRouter to avoid [Netlify rendering a 404 on page refresh](https://stackoverflow.com/questions/58065603/netlify-renders-404-on-page-refresh-using-react-and-react-router).
 * React Router routes are configured in App.js.
 * Jest is used for testing the helper functions.
 * Lighthouse gave scores of 100 for performance, accessibility, best practices, and SEO: